-Exterior Lighting Compliance Statement Compliance Statement: The proposed exterior lighting design represented in this document is consistent with the building plans, specifications, and other calculations submitted with designed to meet the 2021 IECC requirements in CO mandatory requirements listed in the Inspection Che this permit application.
-The proposed exterior light Mcheck Version COMcheckWeb and to comply with the comply with the complexity with the complexity with the complexity of the complexity with the complexity with the complexity of the complexity with the complexity of the complexit ghting systems have been mandatory requirements listed in the inspection one CKIISC.
-Name - Title Signature Date
+Exterior Lighting Compliance Statement

-COMcheck Software Version COMcheckWeb
+Compliance Statement: The proposed exterior lighting design represented in this document is consistent with the building plans, specifications, and other calculations submitted with this permit application.
+The proposed exterior lighting systems have been designed to meet the 2021 IECC requirements in COMcheck Version COMcheckWeb and to comply with any applicable mandatory requirements listed in the Inspection Checklist.

-Mechanical Compliance Certificate
+COMcheck Software Version COMcheckWeb Mechanical Compliance Certificate